 Switch to Winter Wiper Blades

-Clean Attic Venting or Invite Ice Dams
+Clean Attic Venting

-Over time, the vents located in your soffits and on some gable-end wall vents get clogged with dust and debris and lose their effectiveness.
+Poor attic ventilation can cause ice dams in the winter months and increase cooling costs, create a home for mold and reduce the life of shingles during the dog days of summer.
+Over time, the vents located in your soffits and on some gable-end walls get clogged with dust and debris and lose their effectiveness.
 Clean them with a leaf blower or compressed air.
-You could use a pressure washer, but stick to a couple quick passes because you don’t want to saturate the attic insulation with water.
-Clean the vents every few years, unless you live near a lot of trees with floating seeds, which can clog vents in one season.
+You could use a pressure washer, but make sure you stick to just a couple of quick passes because you don’t want to saturate the attic insulation with water.
+Clean your vents every few years, unless you live near a lot of trees with floating seeds, which can clog vents in one season.

 Check Your Chimney or Risk a Fire